 Session 2 - Specialty Grain Brewing & French/Belgian Ales

 Session 3 - All-Grain Brewing & German Ales

 btsb 301 - recipe design & troubleshooting

 Ditch the kits and the training wheels!
 Build a foundation of brewing knowledge over a six-week period to improve your brewing skills and learn the fundamentals of recipe-design and troubleshooting.
 Each week focuses on one step of the brewing process during a 2-hour session.
 The first three weeks cover the basics of recipe design where you will put together your own custom recipe.
-This will be followed by a group brew day where we carry out those recipes in 20-liter batches.
 The last three weeks cover fermentation, packaging and sensory training to trouble-shoot your beer.
-The course finishes with a release party featuring the beers brewed in class.
 No prior brewing experience required, but the Intro to Brewing Course is recommended as a pre-requisite.
 This course will allow you to finally have the confidence to ditch clone recipes and begin crafting your own creations.

-- Week 1 - Monday, March 5th - Grain Bill Design, Malt types
+Session 1 - Grain Bill Design, Malt types

-- Week 2 - Monday, March 12th - Water Profile, Mineral Additions, Mashing
+Session 2 - Water Profile, Mineral Additions, Mashing

-- Week 3 - Monday, March 19th - Hop Scheduling, IBUs, The Boil
+Session 3 - Hop Scheduling, IBUs, The Boil